gchq/gaffer-docker/docker/spark-py/README.md

 ```bash
 docker-compose up
 ```
-However, the container will stop once it has run through the entrypoint.sh script.
+The container will stop once it has run through the entrypoint.sh script.